Public validation benchmarks and consistency evidence

 The key parts of the browser model remain stable from first validation to scaled deployment.

-Validation scope, benchmark coverage, and consistency standards define how the supported rollout path should be read.
+Validation scope, benchmark coverage, and consistency standards describe the supported operating model.

 VALIDATION METHODOLOGY